Understanding Health Insurance for International Students: A Basic Guide

 Free and Affordable Healthcare Resources around Oakland and San Francisco

-Student Services has compiled some medical resources available around Oakland either freely or affordably, should you need medical help and/or mental health assistance and you are not sure what to do.
+Student Services has compiled some free or low cost Medical Health Resources available around Oakland, should you need medical help and/or mental health assistance and you are not sure what to do.

 Please Note: The resources provided in this list are suggestions based on our online research.
-Student Services or Lincoln Chronicle is not responsible for the quality of care you get in these facilities.
+Student Services and Lincoln Chronicle is not responsible for the quality of care you get in these facilities.